-We obtain a total of 27 clusters, plus a noncluster of unclassified points comprising a small percentage of the data ($\sim 4\%$).
+We obtain a total of 27 clusters, plus a noncluster of unclassified points comprising a small percentage of the data (\sim 5%).
 The number of clusters gives an estimation of the number of distinct chemical classes present in the dataset and is also affected by DensMAP and HDBSCAN model parameters such as local density regularization strength (dens_lambda) and minimum cluster size (min_cluster_size).
 The unclassified points are typically isolated points in DensMAP space.
-In other words, unclassified points will likely exhibit high chemical contrast relative to other compositions via a low density proxy.
-We discuss this further in Section 3.2.
+In other words, unclassified points will likely exhibit high chemical contrast relative to other composi-